About Nate

 Integration is part of the work

 What happens after a session matters as much as what happens during it.
 A follow-up integration conversation is included, and I'm available if things come up in the days that follow.
-The session opens something — integration is how you work with what opened.
+The session may bring material into view — integration is how you work with what surfaced.

 Licensing & Oversight